 In business formation, a business lawyer can help you create a legal partnership agreement, limited liability company (LLC), or shareholders agreement as well as prepare all necessary paperwork.
 The choice you make here affects your personal liabilities, tax obligations, and ongoing expenses.

 Reno business attorneys can help organize the legal structure of your business and help you understand the many documents and other required forms necessary for your startup, such as incorporation or lease documents.
 Also, if you are an LLC or corporation, you cannot go into court without a lawyer if served a summons.

 They can also help in negotiating or drafting contracts for use with customers or clients.
 Having corporate counsel on board with your business means that the business lawyer will understand your business quickly and can help prepare and implement all necessary contracts as well as help you understand contracts that other people or businesses want you to sign.

 Don’t put your business at risk by issuing or signing a problematic contract.
-An attorney-drafted contract can avoid problem clauses and identify what additional language needs to be added dependent on the situation.
+A Reno business attorney drafted contract can avoid problem clauses and identify what additional language needs to be added dependent on the situation.

 3. Employee Issues

 A business lawyer can help you avoid or navigate discrimination suits in regards to the hiring or firing of a former, current or prospective employee.
 Whether you want to hire employees or use independent contractors, there are many laws you must adhere to.
 Don’t put yourself at risk of a potential discrimination lawsuit.